Eurozone Debt Crisis

-Eurozone Debt Crisis, Its Causes, Cures, and Consequences
+Causes, Cures, and Consequences

 The eurozone debt crisis was the world's greatest threat in 2011.
 That's according to the Organization for Economic Cooperation and Development.
 Things only got worse in 2012.
 The crisis started in 2009 when the world first realized Greece could default on its debt.
-In three years, it escalated into the potential for sovereign debt defaults from Portugal, Italy, Ireland and Spain.
+In three years, it escalated into the potential for sovereign debt defaults from Portugal, Italy, Ireland, and Spain.
 The European Union, led by Germany and France, struggled to support these members.
 They initiated bailouts from the European Central Bank and the International Monetary Fund.

 These measures didn't keep many from questioning the viability of the euro itself.

+A new crisis might be brewing.
 On August 10, 2018, President Trump announced he would double the tariffs on aluminum and steel imports from Turkey.
 He was trying to obtain the release of jailed American pastor Andrew Brunson.
 Turkey claims he was involved in the 2016 coup to overthrow the government.
 The U.S. move lowered the value of the Turkish lira to a record low against the U.S. dollar.

 This renewed fears that the poor health of the Turkish economy could trigger another crisis in the eurozone.
 Many European banks own stakes in Turkish lenders or made loans to Turkish companies.
 As the lira plummets, it becomes less likely these borrowers can afford to pay back these loans.
 The defaults could severely impact the European economy.
+As a result, Germany is considering lending Turkey enough to prevent a crisis.

 How the Eurozone Crisis Affected You